 As part of the C.W.
 Bill Young Cell Transplantation Program (Program), contractors must have an emergency response process.
 Additionally, the Program has created a specialized group, the Radiation Injury Treatment Network® (RITN).
 The RITN was developed to respond to a potential disaster resulting in mass casualties with marrow toxic injuries from ionizing radiation exposure or other hazardous material (such as sulfur mustard).
 The marrow creates new blood-forming cells each and every day.
 If the marrow is injured and cannot do this, a person may need a bone marrow or umbilical cord blood transplant.
-Many of the casualties with radiation injury will be salvageable but require outpatient and/or inpatient care.
+Many of the casualties with radiation injury from such an incident will be salvageable but require outpatient and/or inpatient care.

-Recognizing this, theNational Marrow Donor Program® (NMDP), US Navy and American Society for Blood and Marrow TransplantationTM (ASBMT) collaboratively developed RITN, which comprises of medical centers with expertise in the management of bone marrow failure, stem cell donor centers and umbilical cord blood banks across the US.
+Recognizing this, theNational Marrow Donor Program® (NMDP), US Navy, Office of Naval Research and American Society for Blood and Marrow TransplantationTM (ASBMT) collaboratively developed RITN, which comprises of medical centers with expertise in the management of bone marrow failure, stem cell donor centers and umbilical cord blood banks across the US.

 The RITN goals include:

 After a marrow toxic incident resulting in mass casualties, RITN centers may be asked to:

 The RITN has developed and offers to those who are interested web based training related to radiological disaster preparedness; all are accessible through www.RITN.net/training.
 Additionally, it coordinates training opportunities for its network of transplant centers, donor centers, and cord blood banks.
 All other Program centers and banks are informed about the RITN and may be asked to help during an emergency that exceeds the response capabilities of the RITN.